nunomaduro/plus-1/website/handbook.md

 > This document is a work in progress, it may still change, perhaps profoundly.

+As discussed on the [prologue](prologue.html), in **Plus**, we add features to PHP that you probably have already saw in other languages.
+Of course, we compile those new features down to `PHP 7.2` that works across all platforms.

 Let’s take a look at a simple class-based example:

 ```php